radon-h2020/radon-functionhub-client/docs/_templates/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Create a user account on `FunctionHub <https://cloudstash.io>`__
+2. Store the deploy-token given to you
-2. Create a new repository
+3. Create a new repository
-3. Navigate through the website to discover different options for
+4. Navigate through the website to discover different options for
    functions

 Pushing functions to FunctionHub using CLI